 be entitled to use an alternative contractor to provide the Services or to do so itself;

-be entitled, in respect of any costs directly resulting from the termination of the Dynamic Purchasing System Agreement, to deduct them from any amount which would have been due to the Contractor under this or any other contract with the Contractor or to recover them from the Contractor as a debt.
+be entitled, in respect of any additional costs directly resulting from the termination of the Dynamic Purchasing System Agreement, to deduct them from any amount which would have been due to the Contractor under this or any other contract with the Contractor or to recover them from the Contractor as a debt.
 Such costs shall include the reasonable costs of the Company in terminating the Dynamic Purchasing System Agreement and making alternative arrangements for the and provision of the Services;

 when the total costs, resulting from the termination of the Dynamic Purchasing System Agreement have been calculated and after taking into account any deduction made by the Company from any sum which would (but for (a) above) have been due to the Contractor, be entitled to any balance due to the Company which shall be recoverable as a debt, or alternatively the Company, subject to clause 22.4, shall pay to the Contractor any balance due.

 The rights of the Company under this clause 22 are in addition to and without prejudice to any other rights or remedies the Company may have whether against the Contractor directly or pursuant to any guarantee or indemnity.

+The Contractor shall have the same rights as the Company under clause 22.1(a) to (g).

 NOTICES